karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/Khemmis.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_lOArd4d3oOVanfuT4dxh31KaitONNPJwY) | [Spotify](https://open.spotify.com/album/6Cuy7vHasodpVWwo9fVs5B)

 I am a huge Khemmis fan.
 Hunted is a perfect record, in my opinion.
 I loved Desolation and Absolution.
 Deceiver carries the torch well and continues their legacy.
-This album is huge, and these Colorado metallers keep bringing the riffs and the songs.
+This album is huge, and these Colorado metallers keep bringing the riffs.

 ## 7.)
 St. vincent - Daddy's Home
 ![](/images/2022-01-27-my-favorite-records-of-2021/StVincent.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_krhs61_MTlq3OMOEKZhezm7mKIp16ZwD4) | [Spotify](https://open.spotify.com/album/654KFpNOZ26Hj9luu7aKeM)

 I was very excited for this release and it did not disappoint.
 Annie Clark is one of my favorite songwriters and this tribute to the big production records of the 70's hits the mark.
 These songs are still spinning in my brain to this day.
-Pay Your Way into Pain and The Melting of the Sun are my favorite tracks but this entire record is a fantastic homage to the productions of yesteryear and it's incredible.
+Pay Your Way into Pain and The Melting of the Sun are my favorite tracks but this entire record is a fantastic homage to the productions of yesteryear and it's excellent.

 ## 6.)
 WHARFLURCH - Psychedelic Realms ov Hell
 ![](/images/2022-01-27-my-favorite-records-of-2021/WHARFLURCH.jpg)